-Don’t make the mistake of thinking your county prosecutor will take your matter lightly or that domestic violence is no big deal.
-It’s a very big deal in our state and across the nation, especially as domestic violence has risen while victims were forced to stay at home with their abusers during and after the 2020 pandemic.
+Domestic violence is a big deal in our state and across the nation, especially as domestic violence cases have risen while victims were forced to stay at home with their abusers during and after the 2020 pandemic.

-The Maryland state’s attorney and your local prosecutor’s office will review your case.
+The Maryland state’s attorney and local prosecutor’s office will review your case.
 It’s important to understand that they won’t view your case in the same way as two strangers brawling in a bar fight.
-They’re trained to examine these kinds of situations carefully to detect victims of domestic violence and protect people who may need help.
+They are trained to examine these kinds of situations carefully to detect victims of domestic violence and protect people who need help.

 The Maryland state’s attorney has called domestic violence an epidemic in the state.
-Whether or not this is the case, this perception creates a sense of urgency in protecting victims and prosecuting violent people.
+This perception creates a sense of urgency in protecting victims and prosecuting violent people.
 The state’s attorney may be highly motivated to prosecute a domestic violence case.

 Do I Need to Request a Protective Order?

 Talk to your domestic violence attorney about arranging a protective order.
-If you feel threatened, do this as quickly as possible because the process can begin immediately even if the courts are closed.
+If you feel threatened, do this as quickly as possible.
+The process can begin immediately even if the courts are closed.